EdrickSG/Classical-Molecular-Dynamics/README.md

 - `lattice_structure = "FCC"`,
 - `side_copies = 2`.

-The parameter `side_copies` are the number of copies per side of the unitary cell.
+The parameter `side_copies` is the number of copies per side of the unitary cell.
 For example, with `side_copies = 2` our system will have 8 copies of the unitary cell.

+All these parameter can be changed in main.py.

-After finishing the simulation will save in the Results folder the positions, velocities, kinetic and potential energy in numpy files and a xyz file for visualizing in VMD.
+After finishing the simulation, the code will save in the Results folder the positions, velocities, kinetic and potential energy in numpy files and a xyz file for visualizing in VMD.

 The current libraries used are:
 - numpy